Knife+Heart: Plot

 In the forest, she spots a cemetery where a lonely woman is grieving.
 The woman tells Anne the story of her son Guy Favre, who had a secret affair with his friend Hicham.
 After the couple had sex in a barn, Guy's father caught them.
 He murdered Hicham, castrated Guy, and burned the barn with Guy inside.
 Guy's mother tells Anne that Guy managed to survive, albeit horribly disfigured.
 That night, Anne receives newspaper clippings of Guy's murder and realises that he is the killer.
 Intent on setting a trap for Guy, she tells the crew to film another scene with Archibald as the main actor.
 Meanwhile, Loïs is editing the latest scene from Homocidal when she spots Guy in the footage.

 Back at the shooting, the film does not make any progress, which leads to an improvising that involves mini-blackouts.
 As these unfold, Guy appears and murders actor Luis and attempts to murder Anne.
 Loïs arrives and intervenes, which causes her to get stabbed by Guy.
 She dies in Anne's arms as Guy escapes.
 Sometime later, Anne and Nans attend the premiere of Homocidal at an adult movie theater.
 Guy is also there, sitting near Nans.
 After the film ends, another of Anne's films begins playing; she realises that the murdered actors all starred in a scene which recreated Guy's tragic story, and that he wants revenge by murdering all those involved, including Anne.

 In a dark room, Guy attempts but is unable to murder Nans due to his physical resemblance to Hicham.
 Just as he is about to attack him, he is interrupted by Anne.
 Guy takes another man hostage and runs to another film screening, where the audience of gay men attack and kill him as payback for the fear he created in the community.
 In a flashback, Guy and Hicham's tragic love story is recalled with an addition: a blind grackle who revives the disfigured Guy after the fire.
 He suffered amnesia and went to live in Paris; his rage was later triggered when he watched Anne's film.
 Anne shoots her latest film and reconciles with Loïs' spirit.

+Production

+Filming took place in Tours, Joué-lès-Tours and the Île-de-France region.